Mugoyo

 Mugoyo is a traditional main course dish in Uganda.
 It is served in most regions in Uganda and is defined as mingled.
 The main ingredients of the dish are sweet potatoes and beans.

 Origins

 Mugoyo is popular in some communities in Uganda.
-The Iteso call it “emugoyo”, the Baganda refer to it as Mugoyo or Omugoyo which means it is mingled.
+The Iteso call it “emugoyo”, the Basoga call it “Omugoyo” and the Baganda refer to it as Mugoyo or Omugoyo which means it is mingled.

+In Busoga, omugoyo might have a cultural significance to some extent as sweet potatoes are one of the most popular food in the region.
+Commonly known as staple food.

-In Buganda, omugoyo has been associated with aging women because it is assumed only old women have the patience to prepare it due to the straining process.
+In Busoga and Buganda, omugoyo has been associated with aging women because it is assumed only old women have the patience to prepare it due to the straining process.

 The common myth about omugoyo in Buganda is that two lovers are not supposed to serve each other omugoyo.
 It is believed that such an act would extinguish the fire and may even result in a failed relationship.

 Recipes

 The recipe for mugoyo consists of red kidney beans also known as Nambale and sweet potatoes.